Rainy Day Activities with Your Toddler

 Try These:

 Tip: If you can, try to turn off distractions around you.
-Just 15 minutes of focused connection can be just what both you and your baby need!
+Some days, just 15 minutes of focused connection can be just what me and my baby need.